Supporting our communities | Supporting the environment | Supporting a skilled industry

 Good Neighbour Trust – Gold Supporter

-Zespri is excited to have become a Gold Supporter of Good Neighbour Trust; a local charity and Bay of Plenty success story.
+Zespri is excited to be a Gold Supporter of Good Neighbour Trust; a local charity and Bay of Plenty success story.

-Good Neighbour has three main areas of work: food rescue, distributing free firewood to families that couldn’t otherwise afford heating, and establishing and maintaining community gardens.
+Good Neighbour has three main areas of work: food rescue, community projects, and establishing and maintaining community gardens.
 Good Neighbour Trust distributes rescued food to 35 charities in the Bay of Plenty and has been working with postharvest company Trevelyan’s to include kiwifruit in season.
-They also do other community projects on a case by case basis.

 Good Neighbour gives individuals and businesses ways to help their local community that are practical, meaningful and sustainable.